Vegan Cashew “Goat Cheese”

 3. Place the cashews in a food processor with the lemon juice, olive oil, miso, sea salt, and water.
 Blend until the mixture is smooth and creamy, stopping once or twice to scrape down the sides of the work bowl.
 This should take at least 5 minutes.

-4. Place the triple layered square of cheesecloth in a sieve over a large bowl.
+4. Place the triple-layered square of cheesecloth in a sieve over a large bowl.
 Scrape the “cheese” mixture into the center of the cheesecloth.

-5. Fold the edges of the cheesecloth up around the “cheese” mixture and twist the ends to seal them (see photo above).
+5. Fold the edges of the cheesecloth up around the “cheese” mixture and twist the ends to seal them (see photo gallery above).
 You can also secure the ends with rubber bands if you think they need more reinforcement.

 6. Let sit at room temperature for 1 to 2 hours.
 Then, cover with plastic wrap and put in the fridge for another 6-8 hours.